Witch Island: Transition to dime museums

-Chittendens Buy Witch Island
+Chittendens buy Witch Island

-On October 15, 1887, the Sun Journal (Lewiston, Maine) published a small piece of information they found in the Pemaquid Messenger:The Pemaquid Messenger says Johns Island was sold, last week, to Bobert Haines, proprietor of Hotel Coburn, Skowhegan and others, who will erect and large hotel theron, next season.
-Davis' Island on the western side of the bay, was reported sold, Monday, to New York parties who will erect elegant buildings, in the spring.The Monday mentioned would have been October 10, 1887 (A separate account has the sale finalized October 29, 1887).
+On October 15, 1887, the Lewiston, Maine Sun Journal published a small piece of information they found in the Pemaquid Messenger:

+The Pemaquid Messenger says Johns Island was sold, last week, to Bobert Haines, proprietor of Hotel Coburn, Skowhegan and others, who will erect and large hotel theron, next season.
+Davis' Island on the western side of the bay, was reported sold, Monday, to New York parties who will erect elegant buildings, in the spring.The Monday mentioned would have been October 10, 1887 (A separate account has the sale finalized October 29, 1887.).
 This sale was made to Daniel and Anna Chittenden by Thomas Boyd, guardian of young William Davis who inherited it from his father.
 The Chittendens purchased the property with the intent of building an elegant summer home.
 The home they built stood one story and contained three 30x30 rooms.

-While Anna busied herself buying a summer home, Bronson Howard wrote a new comedy, The Henrietta (originally, The Henrietta Mine), which he created with actors/impresarios Stuart Robson (actor) and William H. Crane in mind.
+While Anna busied herself buying a summer home, Bronson Howard wrote a new comedy, The Henrietta (originally, The Henrietta Mine), which he created with actors/impresarios Stuart Robson and William H. Crane in mind.
 It was set to open at the Union Square Theatre on September 26, 1887.
 It received spectacular reviews and was a hit.
 The play was a satire about love, money and Wall Street life.
 The principal character of the play, Henrietta, never makes an appearance; however through comedic intent, her character was confused between being a mining and railroad company, a chestnut race horse and two women: a ballet dancer and the Witch of Wall Street.